This may be the best wedding cookies recipe ever, friends. Ginger Lime Wedding Cookies, your time has come. Finally.

 Don’t forget to toast your pecans before chopping them very finely.
 It will add depth of flavor.

 - Toast the pecans and pulse in a food processor until finely chopped.
-You can also do this by hand with a good chef knife.
+You can also do this by hand with a good chef’s knife or in a blender.

-- Cream together butter, powdered sugar, Thai ginger sea salt, ginger, lime zest, and juice until creamy.
+- Cream together butter, powdered sugar, salt, ginger, lime zest, and juice until creamy.

 - Shape into balls and bake.